steve-anunknown/Just-AI/README.md

 neccessarily, a divorce case with adultery and children involved.

-The user will enter the necessary data to the Just-AI system, which will in turn search into a data base and, either find a (one or more) past case(s) with the exact same parameters, or present the user with the k most similar cases.
+The user will enter the necessary data to the Just-AI system, which will in turn search into a data base and, either find a (one or more) past case(s) with the exact same parameters, or present the user with a number of most similar cases.
 If the user is a lawyer, it can present estimated time of resolution, win rate of past cases etc. If the user is a judge, it can present the sentences of the previous cases and propose a new, supposedly more suitable, sentence.

 ## Data sources and methods